kingan1/Housing-Data-Visualization/README.md

 ## [Install XMing](#install-xming)
 XMing is used as a "whiteboard" for our visualizations.
 1. Navigate to this [link](https://sourceforge.net/projects/xming/files/Xming/6.9.0.31/Xming-6-9-0-31-setup.exe/download)
-2. Wait for 5 seconds for the download to begin.
+2. Wait for 5 seconds for the download to begin
 3. Open the executable
 4. Complete the setup wizard

 To confirm XMing was downloaded correctly, follow these steps:
 1. Search for "XMing" on your computer
 2. Click on the XMing Executable
-3. Verify the XMing symbol is present on the lower right hand side of your screen
+3. Verify the XMing symbol is present in the lower right-hand side of your screen

 ![Image of XMing](/xming.png)